WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 Now I live and train in Germany, until the Olympic cycle is over.
-This was supposed to be in April, however Corona struck a few weeks before the last Olympic qualifying event, and now the who qualifying period has been put on hold for a year.
+This was supposed to be in April, however Corona struck a few weeks before the last Olympic qualifying event, and now the whole qualifying period has been put on hold for a year.
 So when the virus settles down I'll be back in Germany training with the guys there.
 This experience has been brilliant.
 Firstly, living in another country not being able to speak the language was something i never thought i would experience.
 Secondly, I have learnt a lot by training with the Germans, and it has shown me